Robustness-by-Construction Synthesis: Adapting to the Environment at Runtime: Adaptive Strategies

 Note that the adaptive strategy in $\game$ is of doubly-exponential size in $|V|$ and $\cl$.
 This upper bound is tight, since there is a doubly-exponential lower bound on the size of winning strategies strategies for $\LTL$ games~\cite{LTL_synthesis_memory}, which can be lifted to $\rLTL$ games.

 Similarly, one can compute an adaptive strategy for Player~$1$.
-Hence, an adaptive strategy for both players in an $\rLTL$ game can be computed in time $O(n_p^5)$, which is doubly-exponential in the size of the formula.
+Hence, an adaptive strategy for both players in an $\rLTL$ game can be computed in time doubly-exponential in the size of the formula.

 \begin{theorem} Given an $\rLTL$ game, an adaptive strategy of a player can be computed in doubly-exponential time.
 Moreover, each player has an adaptive strategy with doubly-exponential memory size. \end{theorem}